kjhealy/kieranhealy.hugo/content/blog/gssr-update-7222/index.markdown

 ---

+{{% admonition info "Update (April 15th 2024)" %}}

+gssr is now two packages: [gssr](https://kjhealy.github.io/gssr/) and [gssrdoc](https://kjhealy.github.io/gssrdoc/).
+They're also available as binary packages via R-Universe which means they will install _much_ faster.
+See [this post](https://kieranhealy.org/blog/archives/2024/04/15/gssr-is-now-two-packages-gssr-and-gssrdoc/) for details.

+{{% /admonition %}}

 [NORC released](https://gss.norc.org/get-the-data) version 2a of the 1972-2022 General Social Survey cumulative file.
 I’ve updated [`{gssr}`](https://kjhealy.github.io/gssr/), an R package that makes it more convenient for R users to work with GSS Data.
 One handy feature of `{gssr}` is that it lets you see documentation for individual GSS variables as R help pages.

 {{% figure src="fefam_help.png" alt="fefam_help" caption="Details on every GSS variable are available in the R help system." %}}